ory/hydra/CONCEPTS.md

 # Identity (work in progress)

 A account is an identity, but an identity is not neccessarily a account/user.
-An identity might also be a service.
+An identity can be a service or a client.

-*Example (incomplete!):* Bob is allowed to create articles (*allow* `POST /articles`), but is not allowed to changes categories of articles (*disallow* `PUT /categories/example-category/example-article`).
-However, when creating an article, he is allowed to additionally choose a category for it.
-In this case, the article service delegates (when `POST /articles` allowed, allow `PUT /categories/example-category/example-article`) the permission to choose a category for
+*Example:* Company c created a mobile app which uses OAuth2 for authentication.
+The OAuth2 client credentials can be used to allow or disallow access to e.g. user data..

+*Example:* The printing service needs to read an article from the content service.
+To do so, the printing service authenticates via OAuth2 client credentials grant and is allowed or disallowed access by the article service.

 # Groups